Saving money on things you use every day is the most effective way to add money to your checking account on a monthly basis. So, where do you start?

 5) Change your air filter pad in the air conditioner and/or heater

+This a great way on how to save money on air conditioning.
 Changing those pads when recommended will save you money over time and keep your furnace and air conditioner working longer.

 6) Set your water heater temperature lower

 Not only does it prevent scalding burns to yourself and your little ones, but it saves money too, since the water heater doesn’t have to work as hard to heat up the water.
 Keep it as hot as you need it to thoroughly clean your dishes and sterilize your laundry.
 Each home is different, so keep adjusting the temperature until you find what’s right for you.
 Another great idea is to wrap your water heater with a special blanket to keep it warmer longer.